lauarango/Complete-Cloud-Infrastructure-with-Generative-AI/Important-CDK-Concepts.md

 - Level 3 (L3) Constructs: Even higher-level abstractions that often encapsulate multiple L2 constructs, representing complex infrastructure patterns.

+Load Balancer function

+Takes the requests from clients and distributes them across targets in a target group.
+For this to work ensure that you have a VPC with at least one public subnet in each of the availability zones used by your targets.

 Listener

 A listener is a process that checks for the connection requests, using the protocol and port that you configure.